 - By date gives you a choice of pure date-based folder structures.
 It automatically organizes your photos into a tidy folder structure.

 - Into one folder places the photos in the single folder that you select, or into a subfolder of that selected folder.
 It allows you to create your own folder structure manually.
 For example, you may want to create a folder for each shoot or event.

 - By original folders imports in the same nested hierarchy as their existing structure, but at a new location.
 This is useful if you’re importing existing folders of photos and you wish to keep the existing organization.

-In this post, we’ll concentrate on the By date option, and in the next post, we’ll look at the Into one folder option.
-For more detail, see pages 43-49 in my LRCC/6 book.
+In this post, we’ll concentrate on the By date option, and in another post, we’ll look at the into per-shoot folders option.
+For more detail, see pages 36-42 in my Adobe Lightroom Classic – The Missing FAQ book.

 How do I pick a date structure?

 In the Organize pop-up at the top of the Destination panel, select By date.
 The Date Format pop-up appears, giving you a choice of difference dated folder structures, based on the capture date stored in each file.

 The slash (/) creates nested folders so 2017/01/16 creates a folder 16 inside of a folder 01 inside of a folder 2017, not a single folder called 2017/01/16.
 If you want a single folder, you need to use a format with hyphens (-) or underscores (_ ), such as the 2017-01-16 format.

 For most amateur photographers, the best of these options is YYYY/MM, which creates month folders inside year folders.

 I’d suggest ignoring the ones with the month spelled alphabetically, as the Folders panel sorts in alpha-numeric order and isn’t quite smart enough to know that May should come before August